pandas-dev/pandas-governance/governance.md

 The Core Team will maintain one narrowly focused subcommittee to manage its interactions with NumFOCUS.

-- The NumFOCUS Subcommittee is comprised of 5 persons who manage project funding that comes through NumFOCUS.
+- The NumFOCUS Subcommittee is comprised of at least 5 persons who manage project funding that comes through NumFOCUS.
 It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Core Team.
 - This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
-- This Subcommittee will have 5 members.
+- This Subcommittee will have at least 5 members.
 No more than 2 Subcommitee Members can report to one person (either directly or indirectly) through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
 This avoids effective majorities resting on one person.

 Institutional Partners and Funding
 ==================================